thearchitector/open-endpoints/README.md

 ## License

+Copyright (c) 2023 Elias Gabriel

-This tool is licensed under MIT.
+This tool and its source code are licensed under MIT.
 See the license [here](./LICENSE).